London Pubs Group

 WC1V 7EP

-This pub is not only a grade II* listed building, but it is also on CAMRA’s National Inventory and the description is as follows: “This is one of the must-visit historic pubs, remarkable both for its sumptuous late Victorian work and an extraordinary modern restoration.
+This pub is not only a grade II* listed building, it is also a Three Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of outstanding national historic importance, and the description is as follows: “This is one of the must-visit historic pubs, remarkable both for its sumptuous late Victorian work and an extraordinary modern restoration.
 But let’s start back in 1872 and the then owners, W. and H.-H. Whale, who applied to expand their Holborn pub at no. 209 next door into no. 208.
 It is from this scheme that the florid iron columns and, no doubt, the swirly-patterned ceiling date.
 Then, in the 1890s, Henry Whale (son of H. H.) did what countless other pub owners were doing at the time and went for an ambitious upgrade.
 This work may have proceeded in two stages, the first around 1892 involving magnificent glass supplied by the Kennington firm of R. Morris & Son, who obligingly signed their work, and tiling by W. B. Simpson & Sons of St Martin’s Lane who may have been in overall charge under the otherwise unknown architect Arthur Chitty.
 The tiles and glass, ranged down the side walls, are among the best such displays anywhere.
 At the rear left and down the stairs are stained glass panels representing music, drama and painting.
 Then comes a plan from 1897 (copy on the stairs) signed by architects Bird & Walters, changed slightly on execution, showing small screened-off booths surrounding a peninsula-style stillion.
 The latter still survives with arches, shelves, a dumb waiter, four-sided clock and yet more tilework.
 But in the early/mid-20th century the screens came out and so things remained until 2007 when the present owners, Yorkshire brewers, Samuel Smith, under the architect Michael Drain, did a magnificent thing – they put them back.
 They have thus returned the ground floor to as close as possible to the way things were a century ago.
 The glass in the screens is modelled on the design of the one-remaining original door panel (on the right).
 The lovely mosaic floors in the corridors are from the 2007 scheme.
 Last but not least – the gents’.
 They are a piece of lavatorial magnificence only exceeded in a pub by the Philharmonic in Liverpool and are proudly signed by their makers, J. Tylor & Sons of London and (indeed) Sydney.

 History in the area: Nearby Bloomsbury was developed in the 17th and 18th centuries and is the home of learning and science.
 The British Museum, University College London, Great Ormond Street Hospital and University College Hospital all reside in the area and in the early part of the 20th century it was frequented by the Bloomsbury Group, a set of friends who shared a love of literature and art.
 Among its members were Virginia Woolf and Lytton Strachey.”